AWS Cloud Development Kit Interview Questions

 To create a custom CDK construct, you will need to do the following:

-1. Define the properties of your custom resource: Determine the properties that your custom resource will have, such as its name, type, and any other relevant details.
+- Define the properties of your custom resource: Determine the properties that your custom resource will have, such as its name, type, and any other relevant details.

-2. Create a class for your construct: Use the CDK Construct Library to create a class for your construct.
-This class should extend the Construct the class provided by the CDK and should define the properties of your custom resource.
+- Create a class for your construct: Use the CDK Construct Library to create a class for your construct.
+This class should extend the

-4. Use your custom construct in your CDK application: Once you have defined your custom construct, you can use it like any other CDK construct in your application.
+object that is passed to the class.
+This logic should define how your custom resource will be created and managed on AWS. - Use your custom construct in your CDK application: Once you have defined your custom construct, you can use it like any other CDK construct in your application.

 Overall, creating a custom resource type for your application with the CDK involves defining a custom construct that represents your resource and implementing the logic for managing it on AWS.
 This can be a powerful way to extend the capabilities of the CDK and to create custom resources that are tailored to your specific needs.